 Accidents In Public Places happen any Time any Place

-Local authorities and private organisations are under a clear duty to keep their facilities and premises safe and to ensure that any risk of injuries are addressed and minimised.
-Even so accidents in public places remain an all too common occurence and we list just some of the types of public accident claims we deal with on a day to day basis:
+Local authorities and private organisations are under a clear duty to keep their facilities and premises safe and to ensure that any risk of injuries is addressed and minimised.
+Even so, accidents in public places remain an all too common occurrence and we list just some of the types of public accident claims we deal with on a day to day basis: